Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Acknowledgements

 Previous research extensively studied privacy in mobile apps.
 Key pieces of literature are summarised in Table~\ref{tab:literature}, and are discussed next.
 Two main methods have emerged in the academic literature: dynamic and static analysis.

-\emph{Dynamic analysis} observes the run-time behaviour of an app, to gather evidence of sensitive data leaving the device.
+\emph{Dynamic analysis} observes the run-time behaviour of an app and gathers evidence of sensitive data leaving the device.
 Early research focused on OS instrumentation, i.e. modifying Android~\cite{enck_taintdroid_2010} or iOS~\cite{agarwal_protectmyprivacy_2013}.
-With growing complexity of mobile operating systems, recent work has shifted to analysing network traffic~\cite{privacyguard_vpn_2015,nomoads_2018,free_v_paid_2019,reyes_wont_2018,van_kleek_better_2017,ren_recon_2016}.
-This comes with certain limitations.
+With the growing complexity of mobile operating systems, recent work has shifted to analysing network traffic~\cite{privacyguard_vpn_2015,nomoads_2018,free_v_paid_2019,reyes_wont_2018,van_kleek_better_2017,ren_recon_2016,lumen_2018}.
+Regardless of the method used, dynamic analysis comes with limitations.
 One problem is limited scalability, since every app is executed individually.
 Another issue is that not all privacy-relevant parts of apps may be invoked during analysis, potentially leading to incomplete results.

 \emph{Static analysis} dissects apps without execution.
 Usually, apps are decompiled, and the obtained program code is analysed~\cite{han_comparing_2013,pios_2011}.
 The key benefit of static analysis is that it can analyse apps quickly, allowing it to scale to millions of apps~\cite{china_2018,playdrone_2014,binns_third_2018,chen_following_2016}.
-However, static analysis can involve substantial computational effort and~--~unlike dynamic analysis~--~does not allow the observation of real data flows because apps are never actually run.
-Techniques, such as the use of code obfuscation and native code, can pose further obstacles.
-This is especially true for iOS apps, which are often harder to decompile and are encrypted by default (see Section \ref{sec:background-summary}).
+However, static analysis~--~unlike dynamic analysis~--~does not allow the observation of real data flows because apps are never actually run.
+Programming techniques, such as the use of code obfuscation or native code, can pose further obstacles.
+This is especially true for iOS apps, which are harder to decompile and are encrypted by default (see Section \ref{sec:background-summary}).

 Table~\ref{tab:literature} evaluates prior work based on the used analysis technique (static vs. dynamic) and on the studied privacy properties: (i) \textit{tracking libraries}, (ii) \textit{permissions}, and (iii) \textit{PII usage}.